andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 In Idris, the partial program approach is a useful technique.
 The developer may want to define parts of the program using holes.
-Identifiers which starts with the ``?`` character are considered assholes.
+Identifiers which starts with the ``?`` character are considered as holes.
 They play a big part in the development cycle of an Idris program.
 But let's turn our attention back again to code generation.

 In Idris, holes are compiled with the Crash operation which should halt the program